AbeTavarez/JavaScript-Course/README.md

 ## What's JavaScript?

-- JavaScript is a high level programming language used to add functionality to websites, create web applications, create server-side applications, create mobile and desktop applications, and more!
+- `JavaScript (JS)` is a high level programming language.
+- JS used to add functionality to websites, create web applications, create server-side applications, create mobile and desktop applications, and more!

 ## How do we get JavaScript?

 - JavaScript is native to web browsers, meaning JavaScript is already in any browser.
-- We also would like to run JavaScript out side the browser, therefore we'll install NodeJS.
+- We also would like to run JavaScript outside the browser, therefore we'll install NodeJS.
-- NodeJS is an open source server environment that can run on multiple platforms (Windows, Linux, Mac, Unix, and more...)
+- `NodeJS` is an open source server environment that can run on multiple platforms (Windows, Linux, Mac, Unix, and more...)

 ## Setup